 OUR MISSION

-Southern Missouri Immigration Alliance (SMIA) is dedicated to advancing immigrant justice across Missouri by raising public awareness, dismantling harmful policies, and offering direct support to immigrant communities.
-Our initial campaign is focused on ending the ICE contract at the Greene County Jail through organizing and advocacy, but our work extends beyond this single issue.
-SMIA seeks to strengthen rapid response networks, expand access to legal and language resources, build leadership within communities, and lay the groundwork for policy reform within the state that promotes dignity, safety, and belonging for all immigrants.
+Southern Missouri Immigration Alliance (SMIA) seeks to advance immigrant justice across Missouri by raising public awareness, dismantling harmful policies, and offering direct support to immigrant communities.
+We accomplish this through charitable giving, collective advocacy, grassroots organizing, and strategic communications.
+SMIA aims to strengthen rapid response networks, expand access to legal and language resources, build leadership within communities, and lay the groundwork for policy reform within the state that promotes dignity, safety, and belonging for all immigrants.
+We prioritize directly supporting those and their families who are being impacted by unjust immigration policies and detention.

 Facts that Matter